 The paper and pencil and random gap tests indicated that the Icon sign design would be the best design option to support driver performance and usability.
 The Icon sign presents an overview of the highway and the direction of travel of vehicles on a highway.
 This sign uses icons to indicate when traffic is detected near the intersection in each set of lanes; where "near lanes" indicates traffic traveling towards the right, relative to the driver, while "far lanes" indicates traffic traveling towards the left, relative to the driver.
 When a vehicle is detected approaching the intersection, but is not considered too close to the intersection to negatively impact safety a yellow icon lights up (indicating the presence of a vehicle at a safe distance).
 This icon is yellow to indicate that it may be safe to cross, but that the driver should proceed cautiously.
-As a vehicle continues to travel toward the intersection and is within a predetermined safety threshold (7.5 seconds for near lanes when at the stop sign) a red block (indicating a vehicle) is illuminated and a prohibitive symbol indicates that it is unsafe to enter the intersection.
-If no vehicles are detected near the intersection of each display state of the icon sign design.
+As a vehicle continues to travel toward the intersection and is within a predetermined safety threshold (7.5 seconds for near lanes when at the stop sign or for far lanes when stopped in the median; 12.5 seconds for far lanes when at the stop sign) a red block (indicating a vehicle) is illuminated and a prohibitive symbol indicates that it is unsafe to enter the intersection.
+If no vehicles are detected near the intersection by the CICAS system, no blocks or prohibitive symbols are illuminated.
+See Table 2 for a depiction of each display state of the icon sign design.